arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 Knowing the potential causes of bugs allows us to adopt strategies that minimize their occurrence.
 Many different debugging techniques and external devices are present to aid this process.
 Maybe some software designs do not require the usage of external debuggers, for example.
 However, when the software involves different requirements, especially scalability, things change drastically for the development process.
 The debugging techniques and the external debuggers will support this development process, thus granting sophisticated software.
 In most cases, we will know how the device will behave with the software, its computational performance, and even achieve non-power hungry devices due to clean memory management.

-Debugging may be an overlooked aspect of development, but it is the most serious yet crucial tool for development.
-If we desire to develop a robust and reliable device, the debugging process should consistently be implemented to achieve this goals.
+Debugging may be an overlooked aspect in developing embedded systems, but it is its most serious yet crucial tool.
+If we desire to develop robust and reliable embedded systems, the debugging process should consistently be implemented to achieve these goals.

 ## Further Reading and Resources